Mon 13 March 2017

-In this talk Dr Steven Woodbridge, of the History department at Kingston University, will explore and share his research expertise on some of the more controversial right-wing organisations that tried to win over Richmond’s citizens during the often turbulent years of the interwar period, ranging from local middle-class protest groups to radical right and fascist movements.
-Dr Woodbridge will shine some interesting new light on some of the darker and less familiar aspects of Richmond’s political and social history in the two decades between the Wars.
+In this talk Dr Steven Woodbridge, of the History department at Kingston University, explored and shared his research expertise on some of the more controversial right-wing organisations that tried to win over Richmond’s citizens during the often turbulent years of the interwar period, ranging from local middle-class protest groups to radical right and fascist movements.
+Dr Woodbridge shone some interesting new light on some of the darker and less familiar aspects of Richmond’s political and social history in the two decades between the Wars.

 Report by John Foley